MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 Build the Executable in the Workspace
 -------------------------------------

-It is possible to build the Executable using :ref:`concepts-microejlaunches` rather than the regular module build.
+It is possible to build the Executable using a :ref:`concepts-microejlaunches` rather than the regular module build.
 This speeds-up the build time thanks to MicroEJ Module Manager workspace resolution and Eclipse incremental compilation.

 - Import the Kernel project and all Sandboxed Application projects in the same workspace,